HalFinneyIsMyHomeBoy/HalFinneyIsMyHomeBoy/README.md

+- Working on <a href="https://github.com/BoldBitcoinWallet/BBMTLib" target="_blank">Bold Bitcoin Wallet Library</a> AKA (the poor man's multi-sig warm wallet)

+  - Developed for people who live where obtaining a hardware wallet isn't possible, but don't want to risk their bitcoin on a hot wallet.
+  - Uses secure M-of-N <a href="https://github.com/bnb-chain/tss-lib" target="_blank">multi-party computation threashold signature scheme</a>.
+  - All transactions appear on-chain as single-sig, which increases privacy and cheaper in fees than on-chain multi-sig.
+  - Key generation and TX signing are transmitted via NOSTR <a href="https://github.com/nostr-protocol/nips/blob/master/44.md" target="_blank">(NIP-44)</a>.

 - I collaborate on various Bitcoin projects that I find useful like Utreexo, Floresta, and others.
-- Working on <a href="https://github.com/BoldBitcoinWallet/BBMTLib" target="_blank">Bold Bitcoin Wallet</a> AKA (the poor man's multi-sig warm wallet)

-  Developed for people who live in a place where they can't get a hold of a hardware wallet, but don't want to risk their bitcoin on a hot wallet.
-  Uses secure M-of-N multi-party computation threashold signature scheme, but all transactions appear as single-sig, which increases privacy and cheaper than traditional multi-sig.
-  Keygen and signing are done over NOSTR network.

-- I’m currently working with Go and Rust after being a .NET and Python dev most of my career.
+- Currently coding in Go and Rust after being a .NET and Python dev for most of my career.